mc-bench/simple-minecraft-server-builder/README.md

 This is a simple demo repo that includes:

-* a docker-compose configured to start up a Java 1.20.4 minecraft server locally via docker
+* a docker-compose configured to start up a Java 1.20.4 Minecraft server locally via docker
-* a prompt template (very rought draft) for prompting for a creative build script function
+* a prompt template (very rough draft) for prompting for a creative build script function
 * a template running (builds/template.js)
 * a directory to put builds